I have an ever growing research team that works on projects in the field, the laboratory, and multiple field laboratories.

 Alex is completing her Ph.D. at Washington University in Saint Louis.
 She acquired her Master’s thesis at Central Washington University in 2019 on the correlates of health and physiology in wild tamarins.
 See her profile here.

-Kris us a Visiting Research Scientist with FPI and is completing her Master’s research on seasonality as a mediator of parasite richness among saddleback tamarins at Central Washington State University.
+Kris us a Visiting Research Scientist with FPI and has completed her Master’s research on seasonality as a mediator of parasite richness among saddleback tamarins at Central Washington State University.
 See her profile here

 Ana Priscila Peralta Aguilar